G7 urges Middle East de-escalation as Trump makes hasty summit exit

 “Everyone should immediately evacuate Tehran!” he said on his Truth Social platform.

-Separately, French President Emmanuel Macron called for strikes against civilians in Iran and Israel to end, as he warned against forcing regime change in Tehran, AFP reported.
+Separately, Macron called for strikes against civilians in Iran and Israel to end, as he warned against forcing regime change in Tehran, AFP reported.

 “All who have thought that by bombing from the outside you can save a country in spite of itself have always been mistaken,” he said.